 Data is hard.
-It has been always hard and it’s not getting easier.
-We always have more of it, there are more sources to integrate, it changes all of the time, the quality is questionable and the business wants all right away.
-Working at this pace requires a sound operational mindset to not drive your teams crazy once the business starts using the data.
-This mindset needs to start very early in the process of every data project to ensure that you can keep your operational costs at a minimum and, most importantly, enable teams to easily maintain the data moving forward.
+Its always been hard, and it’s not getting easier.
+We always have more of it, there are more sources to integrate, it changes all the time, the quality is questionable, and the business wants it all right away.
+Working at this pace requires a sound operational mindset to avoid driving your teams crazy once the business starts using the data.
+This mindset needs to develop very early in every data project to ensure that you can keep your operational costs at a minimum and, most importantly, enable teams to easily maintain the data moving forward.
 So how do you alleviate the pressures on DataOps teams?
 It comes down to four key components:

-- Proper Alerting hygiene
+- Proper alerting hygiene

 - Client visibility

 One of the most important things you can do is ensure that what you create is built with resiliency in mind.
 I’m not talking about infrastructure redundancy or auto-scaling but rather the end-data product that the business is using.
 In other word, the data should always be in a usable state.
 You might not always have the latest, but what you do have is complete and accurate.

 One typical example is a daily traditional batch full refresh of a data source.
 I don’t know how many times I’ve seen this scenario:

 |Truncate the target data set.||No data available until the load is finished.
 Completely unusable.|